Asad-Ismail/InteractiveAnnotation/README.md

 # Interactive Annotation Using Segment Anything 🖌️✨

-🎉 Welcome to the Interactive Annotation repository!
+🎉 Welcome to open source Interactive Annotation repository using segment anything a state of the art segmentation model trained on 11M images, 1B+ masks !

 🌟 This project is all about making segmentation more accessible, faster, accurate and enjoyable for everyone using recently released segement anything model.
 Let's create an amazing annotation experience together! 🚀